Community-Based Early-Stage Chronic Kidney Disease Screening using Explainable Machine Learning for Low-Resource Settings: Results

 \subsection{Performance of ML Models}

-To assess the discriminative capability of different feature domains for CKD prediction, we systematically evaluated multiple feature sets, including individual feature groups, their combinations, and the feature subsets derived from S1 and S2 using the ten feature selection techniques described in Section~\ref{sec:selected features}.
-This comprehensive comparison enables a detailed understanding of how various domains and selected features contribute to model performance.

 Table~\ref{tab:performance} summarizes the performance of all feature sets, reporting results based on the best-performing model for each set.
 Every feature set was evaluated independently using the twelve machine learning classifiers introduced in Section~\ref{sec:ml-classifiers}.
-All models were trained and validated using stratified 10-fold cross-validation, and performance was quantified using appropriate evaluation metrics accompanied by 95\% confidence intervals to ensure statistical robustness.

-The best-performing model for each feature set was identified primarily based on the highest balanced accuracy, reflecting the need to account for class imbalance in CKD prediction.
-In cases where two or more models achieved identical balanced accuracy, we applied a secondary ranking strategy prioritizing higher sensitivity for the CKD (positive) class, followed by AUC-ROC, and subsequently the CKD-specific F1 score.
-This hierarchical selection process ensures that the chosen model not only performs well overall but also aligns with clinical priorities by maximizing the correct identification of CKD cases.